aws-amplify/amplify-swift/README.md

 ## Platform Support

 Amplify supports iOS 13 and above.
-There are currently no plans to support Amplify on WatchOS, tvOS, or MacOS.
+There are currently no plans to support Amplify on watchOS, tvOS, or macOS.

 ## License